natematias/listslurper/README.md

 listslurper
 ===========

-Python code to download Twitter account information for members of lists
+Python code to download Twitter account information for members of lists.
+Originally created by @sayamindu.

 To operate:
 - Add your Twitter credentials slurper.py